Who is our customer?

 As a practical matter, it is often difficult to have the customer literally in the room and it’s nearly just as difficult to have him or her fully represented by proxies even if there is a well-developed persona.
 Within the business world, there are many well-developed marketing operations.
 These typically have at their disposal careful customer research, which is applied using a professional marketing team that is fully authorized to both collect and act in accordance with this customer intelligence.
 Smaller organizations, however, are often without such resources or they lack the discipline for this kind of work and so they often fall into this customer misattribution trap.

-Once in the trap, it’s easy to ignore Drucker’s third question as well: “What are our results?” and so the cycle continues and much money and effort are wasted.
+Once in the trap, they often go on to ignore Drucker’s third question as well: “What are our results?” and so the cycle continues and much money and effort are wasted.
 Sometimes, this is done again and again.

 So how do you not fall victim?